TRAILER ACCIDENT VICTIM SEEKS OUT-OF-STATE LITIGATION FOR BACK INJURIES

 The day following the collision, T.L. presented to Mercy Hospital where he was diagnosed with cervicalgia and lumbago.
 He was prescribed pain medication.

-Treatment and Medical Expenses
+Treatment and Medical Expenses for Injuries

 As his pain persisted, T.L. presented to Dr. James Lieber about two weeks after the accident.
 Dr. James Lieber diagnosed him with tension-type headaches and cervicalgia, and referred him for physical therapy.